 Dear Uncle Dixer: My husband’s best direction is west.
 He is our main breadwinner.
-We are looking for a new house but we are finding it very hard to find a house that faces west.
-Should we absolutely buy a west-facing house that we like or can we remedy if we buy a house facing another direction?
+We are looking for a new house, but we are finding it very hard to find a house that faces west.
+Should we absolutely buy a west-facing house that we like or would it still be fine if we buy a house facing another direction?

 Also, someone told us to buy only an odd-numbered house.
 That is making things even harder for us.
 What could we do?
 Thank you.

-The Feng Shui classics said it very clearly: be practically efficient first, THEN ritually correct.
+Remember, the Feng Shui classics have said it very clearly: be practically efficient first, THEN ritually correct.

 The ideal and the practical have to come together.
-But even when we do not live by bread alone, we need bread to have a full stomach.
-So please get your priority right first, otherwise you will waste your money and that is bad Feng Shui.
+While we do not live by bread alone, we still need bread to have a full stomach.
+Get your priorities straight and work on the practical aspects of your options first, then follow the best practices for Feng Shui later by working with what you have.
+If you end up buying a house that is ritually correct but is not suited to your needs, then you might simply end up wasting money—and that is bad Feng Shui.

 Remember Uncle Dixer’s advice if you need assistance about the Feng Shui of your future home or a property that you want to purchase.
 It’s a good idea to get more information from other realty sites, such as eXp Realty, and to list down all your requirements for your ideal home, such is its price range, location, safety features, and the profile of the neighbourhood that it belongs to.
 This will help you narrow down your options to the ones that you’ll likely enjoy living in.
 If the property closest to your idea of the perfect home has unwanted elements or orientations, then you can work on solving this issue with a Feng Shui expert.

 If you want advice that’s tailored to your particular situation, don’t hesitate to get in touch with a Feng Shui expert.
 Feng Shui Nexus can also connect you with practitioners based in other locations around the world.